coreyb-git/numpad.nvim/README.md

 		Trigger = "kk",
 		Escape = "q",

+		ExtraSpacebar = "g",  --because space is rebound to 0

 		--UnbindOnEnter = { "jk" },  --uncomment if you use the typical jk insert mode escape sequence --BindOnEnter = { { "", "" }, },
 		--UnbindOnExit = { "" },